ariasdiniz/c_project_starter/README.md

 The C Project Generator is a command-line tool designed to streamline the process of starting new C projects.
 With just a few simple commands, you can create a basic project structure, complete with necessary files and folders.

+**For now, this project is compatible only with UNIX based operational systems**

 ## Prerequisites

 - CMake